albamesp/Glacio_isostatic_adjustment/README.md

 The code framework will work for any mask, just change the path and the values which you need to alter to make it 1/0.
 The code is taken largely from this post: [https://johnbaumgartner.wordpress.com/2012/07/26/getting-rasters-into-shape-from-r/](https://johnbaumgartner.wordpress.com/2012/07/26/getting-rasters-into-shape-from-r/)

-Then it loads the uplift rates from the GPS network and performs the statistical assesment.
+Then it loads the uplift rates from the GPS network and performs the statistical assessment.
 If running on windows, try using the polygonizer function as opposed to gdal_polygonizeR.

 Also, this will only work if you have [gdal](http://www.gdal.org/) downloaded locally!